make-all/tuya-local/README.md

 ## Beca thermostat gotchas

-These devices support switching between Celcius and Fahrenheit on the control panel, but do not provide any information over the Tuya local protocol about which units are selected.
-Two configurations for this device are provided, `beca_bhp6000_thermostat_c` and `beca_bhp6000_thermostat_f`, please select the appropriate one for the temperature units you use.
+Some of these devices support switching between Celcius and Fahrenheit on the control panel, but do not provide any information over the Tuya local protocol about which units are selected.
+Three configurations for BHP6000 are provided, `beca_bhp6000_thermostat_c` and `beca_bhp6000_thermostat_f`, which use Celsius and Fahrenheit respectively, and `beca_bhp6000_thermostat_mapped` for a buggy looking firmware which displays the temperature on the thermostat in Celsius in increments of half a degree, but uses a slightly offset Fahrenheit for the protocol, as detailed in issue #215.
+Please select the appropriate config for the temperature units you use.
 If you change the units on the device control panel, you will need to delete the device from Home Assistant and set it up again.

 ## Saswell C16 thermostat gotchas